PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-In the Matlab community, questions about post deletion are deleted.
-Is this the right community for enlightened scientists?
+After postings at XDA developers about Poco F1, where I mentioned Matlab, my last question in the Matlab community about post deletion was deleted.
+I worked almost a week on this question.
+Is the Matlab community the right community for enlightened scientists?
+I invite everybody  to send me an e-mail to discuss about this barbaric act.
+I promise, I won t delete any e-mails.

 .
 .